+As the largest tributary of the Hei He, the Beida River is ~360 km long, occupying 6880 km2 drainage area within the Qilian Shan (Ding et al. 1999; Jiuquan History Compilation Committee, 1998).
 Along the Beida River, at least two generations of fill terraces (T1 and T2) are preserved well and continuously in the hinterland and extend to the foreland basin.
-Our previous research (Wang et al., 2020) suggests that T1 was abandoned atafter 24±3 kyr B.P., and T2-during the last glacial period; T2 was abandoned atafter 144±30 kyr B.P., during the penultimate glacial period.
-Flights of terraces inset below both mainT1 and T2 terrace treads, marking mark progressive degradation of the terrace fill and incision into underlying bedrock.
+Our previous research (Wang et al., 2020) suggests that T1 was abandoned at 24±3 kyr B.P., and T2 was abandoned at 144±30 kyr B.P.
+Flights of terraces inset below both main terrace treads, marking progressive degradation of the terrace fill and incision into underlying bedrock.
 Along the mountain front, strands of the North Qilian fault cut the terraces of Beida River, offsetting T1 and T2 vertically by 14.8 m and >59.7 m, respectively.
 In the hinterland, the T2 terrace profile reveals a long wavelength fold (~30km) with maximum uplift of ~120 m relative to T1.
-Combined, the fault offset and folding indicate a maximum uplift rate of ~1 m/kyr at the fold crest, and a horizontal shortening rate of 1.4±0.4 m/kyr across the North Qilian

-115 Shan (Wang et al., 2020).
+Combined, the fault offset and folding indicate a maximum uplift rate of ~1 m/kyr at the fold crest, and a horizontal shortening rate of 1.4±0.4 m/kyr across the North Qilian Shan (Wang et al., 2020).

-3 Methods
+95 3 Methods